 Zip To Industry: A First-Year Corporate-STEM Connection Program is made possible by a grant from the National Science Foundation, award 1726464.
-The program is an initiative from the College of Engineering and Polymer Science, the Butchel College of Arts and Sciences, the LeBron James Family Foundation School of Education, and Career Services.
+The program is an initiative from the College of Engineering and Polymer Science, the Buchtel College of Arts and Sciences, the LeBron James Family Foundation School of Education, and Career Services.